9 Different Types of Owls in Kansas

 The Burrowing Owl is an incredibly beneficial bird to its habitat because it controls rodent populations.

-Its diet mainly consists of small rodents but it will also eat insects, lizards, and sometimes other small birds.
+Its diet mainly consists of small rodents but will also eat insects, lizards, and sometimes other small birds.

 They are active during the day and night, so keep an eye out for these birds as you explore the grasslands and open woods of Kansas!